 A gift for the gardener who loves roses.

 It’s actually really easy.
 Just buy wrapping paper in plain white, gold or silver.
 It goes with any colored ribbon.
 I also begin hoarding paper grocery sacks around October.
-It’s better for the environment and provides you with free gift wrap that you (as well as children) can adorn with stamps, buttons, stickers, ribbon, etc. to suit the recipient.
-Cute doesn’t have to cost a lot
+It’s better for the environment and provides you with free gift wrap that you (as well as children) can adorn with stamps, buttons, stickers, ribbon, or even snowflakes to suit the recipient.
+Cute doesn’t have to cost a lot.

 May your days be merry and bright,